Quantum artificial vision for defect detection in manufacturing: Results

 If we do not apply PCA, we can no longer obtain results for the QSVM, but we can see in Table \ref{tableruntimes} how the running time of the QBoost is comparable to that of the classical AdaBoost when optimised using a D-Wave device.
 It is also notable how this time increases drastically when using a classical exhaustive optimiser for QBoost instead of D-Wave, highlighting the complexity of its cost function.
 It is also remarkable that the D-Wave solution is really close in precision to the one obtained for QBoost with a exhaustive optimization solver.
 These results are summarized in Table \ref{tablenopca}.

 The improvement in performance for the QBoost seen in the above results becomes even more impressive when looking at the running times.
 Not only can it outperform in precision a classical AdaBoost with five times more trees, but also takes roughly the same amount of time as an AdaBoost with the same number of trees.
+The observed improvements in Qboost and QSVM with respect to their classical counterparts are a natural consequence of the fact that these algorithms use quantum effects, such as quantum paralelism and quantum entanglement, in order to explore pinpoint subtle patterns in the date in a more efficient way than classical methods.